Skip to main content

 • There are different ways to treat hair loss, including medications and surgery.
 Minoxidil foam and minoxidil topical solution are commonly recommended medications for hair loss.

 Androgenetic alopecia is the most common cause of hair loss in men and women.
 Also called male- or female-pattern hair loss, it’s especially common among men.
 But regardless of who it happens to, hair loss can be deeply distressing.
-The good news is that many treatments are available for hair loss.
+The good news is that many treatments are available.

-One type of minoxidil is topical minoxidil, and it can be purchased over the counter.
-It commonly goes by the name Rogaine and comes in two main forms: a foam and topical solution.
+Topical minoxidil is a common treatment for hair loss.
+You can purchase it over the counter.
+It sometimes goes by the name Rogaine and comes in two main forms: a foam and topical solution.
 Both are applied directly to the scalp.
-And since these medications have been around for a while, generic formulations are also available.

-Another type of minoxidil is oral minoxidil.
+Another form of the medication is oral minoxidil.
 It’s a prescription-only tablet that’s FDA approved to treat high blood pressure.
-But many healthcare providers prescribe it off-label to treat hair loss.
-An “off-label use” is when a medication is used in a way that’s not officially approved.
+But many healthcare professionals prescribe it off-label to treat hair loss.

 How does minoxidil work?